 Important to know:

-- This is why hair on your legs behaves differently than hair in your armpits or bikini line.
+- This is why hair on your legs behaves differently than in your armpits or bikini line.

 Why stubble on legs, armpits, and bikini line feels different

-Here is an overview to make this clear:
+Below is an overview to clarify this:

-| Zone | Hair characteristics | Experience after hair removal |
+| Zone | Hair Characteristics | Experience after hair removal |

 |---|---|---|

-| Legs | Often medium thickness, fairly straight | Stubble noticeable 1–2 days after shaving |
+| Legs | Often medium thick, fairly straight | Stubble noticeable 1–2 days after shaving |

 | Armpits | Thicker, often darker and more curly | Quickly noticeable stubble, can feel coarse |

-| Bikini line | Thick, strong, and often dark | Stubble quickly noticeable, coarse and sharp |
+| Bikini Line | Thick, strong and often dark | Stubble quickly noticeable, coarse and sharp |

-| Arms/torso | Finer, lighter | Also grows, but less quickly visible/noticeable |
+| Arms/Torso | Finer, lighter | Also grows, but less quickly visible/noticeable |

-| Face (for women) | Often fine but hormonally influenced | Subtle, but emotionally sensitive zone |
+| Face (for women) | Often fine but hormonally influenced | Subtle, but emotionally sensitive area |

 - You cut the hair straight, leaving a blunt tip.